 Alani didn’t think to question what the blond human man was doing in the center of Overwatch Keep.
 If he were here, he must be a guest of the Prince.
 He approached her several times while she was going about her business.
 She wouldn’t speak to him, so he followed her down the stairs to the central courtyard.
 She finally turned to him with a retort on her lips when something hard hit the back of her head.
 She fell into darkness.

 She woke to pain and light and a deep grinding sound of machines.
-She tried to open her eyes but it made the painful throbbing in her head stronger. she couldn’t move.
-She turned her head to the side and hoped that darkness would find her again.
+She tried to open her eyes but it made the throbbing in her head stronger.
+She couldn’t move. so she turned her head to the side and hoped that darkness would find her again.

-Something was tickling her face.
-Alani tried to raise her hand to move it away but her hand was trapped or tangled.
+Something tickled her face.
+Alani tried to raise her hand to brush it away, but her hand was trapped or tangled.
 She opened her eyes and wanted to move her left arm but it was equally bound.
 A long, thin tendril brushed her face.
-A strand of fiber, purple and green and slick with slime retracted then dipped back down to brush her face, almost as if it were tasting her.
+A strand of fiber, purple and green and slick with slime retracted, then dipped back down to brush her face, almost as if it were tasting her.

-Alani lurched her head to one side with a sound of disgust.
+Alani lurched her head to one side with a grunt of disgust.
 The throbbing pain resumed in the back of her head and she cried out.
-She darted her eyes around frantically.
-To her left was the heart of a huge machine that spewed a a tongue of molten metal into a vast system of pipes.
-To her right was a doorway with a candle-lit room beyond.
+To her left, the heart of a huge machine spewed a tongue of molten metal into a vast system of pipes.
+To her right, a doorway framed a candle-lit room.
 Above her, a spreading mass of mold dripped ichor and long thin strands of mucus that reached down towards her like greedy hands.